 1. Take advantage of flexible schedules

 One of the biggest advantages of virtual training is that it does not require the commute time to a specific location, and because of that, training sessions can be spread out by modules.
 A 3-day session with 24 contact hours can easily be spread over 3 months.
 This allows time for reflection, implementation, and practice between sessions.
-Also new formats like peer coaching can take space.

 2. Design collaborative and interactive workshops